- Felt frustrated because your muscles are so tight and sore?

 This program is not intended to replace your Massage Therapist, PT or Chiropractor, but instead allow them to do more focused work, with less pain and be more productive.
 You’ll feel and see consistent progress.

-The Ultimate Foam Roller Blueprint is perfect for the:
+"Purposeful Foam Rolling" is perfect for the:

 - Office employee who has a sore neck and tight back from working on the computer for too long.

 - Mom with sore shoulders and tight neck from taking care of kids all day.

 - Dad who is dealing with tight hips and sore legs, which keeps him from being as active as he’d like.

 - Adult who likes to be active and work out but finds that their muscles get tighter and more painful after exercising.

 - Dental hygenist who has a sore back and neck from doing their job well.

 - Teacher who has leg cramps and painful feet from standing most of day.